Oklahoma City bombing survivor helping firefighter who saved her life

-OKLAHOMA CITY – Rowdy Baxter remembers that day nearly 22 years ago like it was yesterday.
+OKLAHOMA CITY - Rowdy Baxter remembers the day nearly 22 years ago, like it was yesterday.

 Baxter, a retired firefighter, was in downtown Oklahoma City on April 19, 1995.